org-trello/org-trello.github.io/trello-setup.md

 ## Credentials

-Install the *org-trello-consumer-key* and the read-write *org-trello-access-token* for org-trello to be able to work in your name with your trello boards.
+Install the *org-trello-consumer-key* and the read-write *org-trello-access-token* to permit org-trello to access your trello boards.

 <kbd>C-c o i</kbd> or <kbd>M-x org-trello-install-key-and-token</kbd>